 - Identify radial nerve proximally at level of the elbow joint (between brachialis and brachioradialis muscles).

 - Follow the radial nerve distally until it divides into its three main branches:

-- Develop brachioradialis and Pronator Teres interval distal to the division of the radial nerve.
+- Develop the interval between the brachioradialis and Pronator Teres muscles distal to the division of the radial nerve.